skellat/new-blog-post-tweety/PARKED/README.md

 This is generally edited using [Visual Studio Code](https://en.wikipedia.org/w/index.php?title=Visual_Studio_Code&oldid=1128781165).
 Hosting is handled via [GitHub Pages](https://simple.wikipedia.org/w/index.php?title=GitHub&oldid=8334105#GitHub_Pages).

 Reader discretion is advised as this can go interesting places.

-Until the conclusion of the [2024 presidential election in the United States](https://simple.wikipedia.org/wiki/2024_United_States_presidential_election) this blog is going dark.